uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 Lester now had 2 microbombs left.
 The first was infused with nano-shimmer if
 a little more time was needed to beat a hasty retreat....
 The second’s configuration wasn’t determined yet.

-Rodgie and Less approached the carnage with great caution...
+Bodgie and Less approached the carnage with great caution...
 All seemed in order, potentially the boss was trapped under the girth of the
 mighty brutes's body.

 Lester stopped first and released a tiny camera bot to float all the way up and
 capture a closeup of the carnage.
-But impatient Rodgie walked right up close
+But impatient Bodgie walked right up close
-enough to see over the mighty beasts' belly and in a flash Rodgie was snatched
+enough to see over the mighty beasts' belly and in a flash Bodgie was snatched
 by the neck.
 Lester retreated back and exploded his second to last micro bomb,
 creating a new shimmer zone temporarily throwing the Zells off his trail.